 [Environmental theory of the shaping of peoples]

 21 Now I believe that all these practices have been introduced by people of long ago because they had in view the universal practice of personal manual labour in Arkadia rather than luxuries and excess.
-In general they also had the pain and hardship of the people’s lives in view, as well as the harshness of character resulting from the cold and gloomy climatic conditions usually prevailing in these parts.
-Everyone is forced to assimilate themselves to these conditions, since climate is the only cause of why separate groups and peoples dwelling widely apart differ so much from each other in character, feature, and colour, as well as in the most of their pursuits.
+In general they also had the pain and hardship of the people’s lives in view, as well as the harshness of character resulting from the cold and gloomy climatic conditions usually prevailing in these regions.
+Everyone is forced to assimilate themselves to these conditions, since climate is the only cause of why separate groups and peoples dwelling widely apart differ so much from each other in character, feature, and colour, as well as in most of their activities.

 The primitive Arkadians, therefore, introduced all the practices I mentioned with the aim of softening and tempering the stubbornness and harshness of nature.
 In addition, they accustomed the people, both men and women, to frequent festivals and general sacrifices and dances of young men and maidens.
 In fact, the purpose they had in introducing their customs was to mitigate the extreme hardness of the natural character by making it more gentle and mild.